hanna5descher/fMRI_MVPA/README.md

 6. Generate a group-level average accuracy map to detect statistically significant clusters (= searchlights)

-* runMVPA_SVM_Regression.m is a sample script that covers the procedure decribed in 3-6 for SVM regression.
+* "runMVPA_SVM_Regression.m" is a sample script that covers the procedure decribed in 3-6 for SVM regression.
 SVM classification uses the same procedure by switching out the "label" variable to binary (0 and 1) and using the function, "mvpaRunSearchlightWithinSubjects".